Renset/linkq/README.md

 # linkq
-Deadly simple macOS menu bar utility to display the quality of the current internet conneciton.
+Dead simple macOS menu bar utility to display the quality of the current internet conneciton.
 Automatically detects and displays the following connection states:
 - Offline
 - Poor